1/15/2020 – NOW BOOKING FOR THE 2020 SEASON.

 The best redfishing in Louisiana begins as Fall fades into Winter when Big Redfish and Spotted Seatrout move inshore into the bayous and marsh to feed and keep warm in shallower waters.
 This is when fishermen travel from all over the country and some from around the world to enjoy this fantastic fishing experience.

-As Spring fades and Summer approaches, salinity levels rise, Speckled Trout start to move inshore into the interior Bays and Bayous following tides and bait well into the interior of Vermilion Bays Marsh Island.
+Spring brings with it, warm weather, bait and tons of slot fish.
+The big fish are still here but start to move out to deeper waters as it warms.
 By the end of June when run-off from upper tributaries subside and incoming tides penetrate farther north bringing higher salinity levels, bait and nutrients to upper East and West Cote Blanche Bay and eventually up into the Weeks Bay and Fearman Lake area.

 When Summer weather patterns fade and Fall approaches the best fishing can be found during tidal changes.
 As the tide falls we fish the shallow water toward the deeper holes in the marshes and further out on the edge of Oyster beds outside Vermilion Bay near the deeper waters of the Gulf.
 Redfish, Specks, Flounder and Black Drum and my personal favorite, Flounder (which are excellent table fair) show up in the deeper waters and the larger ones can be found around the nearshore oil rigs during the spawn and in Bayous and channel system for the smaller “slot” size fish is very productive